 Do you love yourself?
 Be honest now…

-The reason why I posed this question is because it’s becoming more and more apparent to me that though many people would answer with a quick “yes”, their daily thoughts and actions do not align with their supposed self-love.
+The reason why I posed this question is that it’s becoming more and more apparent to me that though many people would answer with a quick “yes”, their daily thoughts and actions don’t align with their supposed self-love.

-The feeling of not enough, not worthy and being a downright failure seem to be plaguing so many.
-If this resonates with you, please note that this blog post is not intended to judge or offend you.
+The feeling of not enough, not being worthy, and being a downright failure seems to be plaguing so many.
+If this resonates with you, please know that this post is not intended to judge or offend you.

-On the contrary, I hope to help you to change negative beliefs you have about about yourself and to encourage you to start loving yourself.
+On the contrary, I hope to help you to change the negative beliefs you have about yourself and to encourage you to start loving yourself.

-Contrary to popular beliefs which emphasize romantic love as the supreme type of love, I believe that the very best love is in-fact the love one have for oneself.
+Contrary to popular beliefs which emphasize romantic love as the supreme type of love, I believe that the very best love is in fact the love one has for oneself.

-Why, you asked?
-Well, this oh so wise quote from one of my role models state it best:
+Why you asked?
+Well, this oh so wise quote from one of my role models states it best:

 “The most important relationship in your life is the relationship you have with yourself.
 Because no matter what happens.. you will ALWAYS be with yourself.”

 This self-love that I am referring to is not arrogance, which I believe is merely a mask for insecurities.
-The type of self love that I’m talking is being kind and treating yourself as you would to your loved ones.
+The type of self-love that I’m talking about is being kind and treating yourself as you would to your loved ones.

 This includes everything from keeping promises to ourselves to prioritizing our own needs.